 Robert F. Kennedy High School continuously uses data to modify instruction in meeting the needs of pupils of low socioeconomic status and close the achievement gap among student sub groups.
 Our school will continue to conduct an annual needs analysis based on evaluation of data and current actions.
 All actions for federal funds will supplement and enhance local priorities.
 RFKHS will continue to provide homeless students with services outlined in the McKinney-Vento Act.
 Our goal is to ensure all students receive a high-quality education and close the achievement gap for English learners and students with disabilities.
 Robert F. Kennedy High School will monitor and evaluate the implementation and effectiveness of instruction and student learning through the use of local and state assessments.
 Pupil academic achievement will be measured through the use of local formative and benchmark (summative) assessment results in English and mathematics.
-Formative assessment data is collected daily through quizzes, assignments, and Explicit Direct Instruction (EDI) to gauge learning and refine and modify instruction and curriculum.
+Formative assessment data is collected daily through guizzes, assignments, and Explicit Direct Instruction (EDI) to gauge learning and refine and modify instruction and curriculum.
 Summative (benchmark) assessment data will be collected and evaluated at the end of each term for effectiveness and refinement of instructional strategies and supplementary materials; social and emotional learning; and tutorials.
 This data will be used to inform ongoing decision making during staff collaboration time, school wide staff meetings, and parent meetings and trainings.

-In spring 2019, 66% of our 11th grade students were considered college ready based on the English Language/Literacy test results, surpassing the state average of 57%.
-Students showed an increase of 7% in Standard Exceeded, and 5% in Standard Met; an overall increase of 3% from spring 2018.

-While our students are performing at a lower rate in the Smarter Balanced Assessment in Math, RFK shows a slight increase according to spring 2019 CAASPP data.
-Based on the Smarter Balanced Assessment in Mathematics, 36% of our 11th grade students were considered college ready, surpassing the state average of 32%; a 4% overall increase from spring 2018.
+In spring 2021, 56.40% of our 11th grade students were considered college ready based on the English Language/Literacy test results, surpassing the state average by 7.39%.
+Based on the Smarter Balanced Assessment in Mathematics, 36.30% of our 11th grade students were considered college ready, 2.54% above the state average of 33.76%.

-With a slight increase in school enrollment in the 2019-20 school year, the number of English Learners also increased by 47 students (3%).
+The overall student enrollment remains steady with slight growth.
 Our English Learner enrollment number exceeds the state averages but remains steady over time.
 Our student population is a reflection of the Delano community, also known as an international community due to its diverse population.
 The RFK student populations is predominantly Hispanic and Filipino.